Support Us Button Widget

 Table of Contents

-This month, we’re continuing the series with a 46-mile trip to Columbus, IN for a quick getaway.
-From its Modernist architecture to its small-town charm, this city offers a little bit of everything — making it the perfect end-of-summer vacay.
+From its Modernist architecture to its small-town charm, Columbus, IN offers a little bit of everything — making it the perfect spot for a quick getaway.

 Before you start packing your bags, here’s everything you need to know about the area + our insider recommendations.